A review of two decades of correlations, hierarchies, networks and clustering in financial markets: Introduction

 \section{Introduction}

-Since the seminal paper of Mantegna in 1999 (cf.~\ref{bfking} for work published way before Mantegna's 1999 paper), many works have followed, and in many directions (e.g. statistical methodology, fundamental understanding of markets, risk, portfolio optimization, trading strategies, alphas), over the last two decades.
+Since the seminal paper of Mantegna in 1999, many works have followed, and in many directions (e.g. statistical methodology, fundamental understanding of markets, risk, portfolio optimization, trading strategies, alphas), over the last two decades.
 We felt the need to track the developments and organize them in this present review.
-Feedback, additions and suggestions are welcomed.